ArduPilot/ardupilot_wiki/common/source/docs/common-minim-osd-quick-installation-guide.rst

 #.
 If using git clone, also do a git submodule init and git submodule update.
    If downloading the zip from Github, you also need SingleSerial because Github does not include submodules into the download zip, so you will need to: https://github.com/night-ghost/SingleSerial
 #.
-Copy all the libraries from MiniumOSD to the Arduino libraries folder
+Copy all the libraries from MinimOSD to the Arduino libraries folder
    (+ SingleSerial if you downloaded the zip for it)
 #.
 If not using UAVTalk or MultiWii disable them in **Config.h**: